abpframework/abp/docs/en/Tutorials/Part-10.md

 ### Service Proxy Generation

-[ABP CLI](../CLI.md) provides `generate-proxy` command that generates client proxies for your HTTP APIs to make easy to consume your HTTP APIs from the client side.
+Since the HTTP APIs have been changed, you need to update Angular client side [service proxies](../UI/Angular/Service-Proxies.md).
 Before running `generate-proxy` command, your host must be up and running.

-Run the following command in the `angular` folder:
+Run the following command in the `angular` folder (you may need to stop the angular application):

 ```bash
 abp generate-proxy